Dev750wala/dev-blogs/README.md

 ## TODO
 1) all the operations on blog. get, post, update, patch, delete
-2) user profile page
+2) user profile photos upload.
-3) change the whole UI.
-4) user profile photos upload.
+3) user profile update.
-5) blog features. like, comment.
+4) create canvas for showing likes on blog.